Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Geometrical descriptors

 \paragraph{Spherical contact distance} The cumulative distribution function $H:[0,\infty) \to [0,1]$ of spherical contact distances of a stationary RACS $\Xi$ is defined as

 where $\oplus$ denotes Minkowski addition, \ie the value of $H(r)$ is the probability that the distance from a randomly chosen point of the complement of $\Xi$ to the nearest point of $\Xi$ is not longer than $r$.
 Thus, this geometrical descriptor can be used in order to quantify the compactness/perforation of a geometrically complex phase.
 When estimating the spherical contact distribution from voxelized 3D image data, the Euclidean distance transform is computed and the algorithm described in \cite{mayer.2004} is applied.
+Note that it has been shown in \cite{prifling.2023}, that a combination of the mean spherical contact distance and the mean chord length is well suited for prediction of diffusive transport properties, which is also to be expected for SOFC anodes.

 \paragraph{Local geometrical descriptors} Besides computing the geometrical descriptors mentioned above, just once for each of the entire 3D images corresponding to the eight SOFC anode samples considered in this paper, we additionally compute some of these descriptors locally to quantify the heterogeneity of the SOFC anodes.
 More precisely, the 3D image data is partitioned into non-overlapping cutouts.
-For this purpose, we consider cubic cutouts with a size of $64$ voxel in each direction.
-Thus, for a voxel size of \SI{20}{\nano \meter} and \SI{50}{\nano \meter}, we get cubic cutouts with a side length of \SI{1.28}{\micro \meter} and \SI{3.2}{\micro \meter}, respectively.
+For this purpose, we consider cubic cutouts with a side length of \SI{2.5}{\micro \meter} in each direction.
+Thus, for a voxel size of \SI{20}{\nano \meter} and \SI{50}{\nano \meter}, we get cubic cutouts with a size of $125$ and $50$ voxels, respectively.